BA Childhood Practice

 If additional credits are required, completion of the short online module “Transitions into Higher Education: Childhood Practice".

-120 SCQF Level 7 credits plus additional level 8 credits all in a relevant subject.
+120 SCQF Level 7 credits plus a minimum of 60 level 8 credits all in a relevant subject.

 Places for Phase 2 entry will be offered based on availability of spaces, previous qualifications, and current role.